pclus/neuromorphology/README.md

-# neuromorphology
-Computational neural network model incorporating neuromorphological alterations present in animal models of Down Syndrome.
+# Neuromorphology alterations in Down Syndrome: a computational model of the motor cortex